-I listened to an interview you did with Jimmy Moore, and I found that fascinating that here’s somebody living without a lot of carbs.
+I listened to an interview you did on another show, and I found that fascinating that here’s somebody living without a lot of carbs.

 Abel: Yeah, and he’s been living that way for a long time.
 I think he started in 2004.